prestodb/presto/presto-docs/src/main/sphinx/connector/memory.rst

 .. warning::

-    This connector does not support ``DROP TABLE`` or any other method to release held resources.
-Once table is populated it will consume memory until next Presto restart.
+    After ``DROP TABLE`` memory is not released immediately.
+It is released after next write access to memory connector.

 .. warning::